 Joining an acting union can be an exciting moment.
-The possibility of receiving benefits like higher pay, health insurance, a 401K, a pension and more is suddenly real.
+The possibility of receiving benefits like higher pay, health insurance, a 401K, a pension, and more—it’s all suddenly real.

-But while there’s a lot to gain by joining a union, there’s also a lot to consider before making this financial and professional decision: Once you pay those initiation dues, you pledge to follow the rules, only accept union work, and uphold the rights and responsibilities expected in a professional performer.
+But while there’s a lot to gain by joining a union like Actors’ Equity Association, there’s also a lot to consider before making such a financial and professional decision: Once you pay those initiation dues, you pledge to follow the rules, only accept union work, and uphold the rights and responsibilities expected in a professional performer.

 So let’s explore this decision.
 Here are some major things to consider before “taking your card.”

 Take a good long look at your résumé.
 Because Equity is the union for stage actors and stage managers, let’s specifically look at your theater credits.

 Does your résumé highlight a few dream roles that you were perfect for?
 Are there recent credits from Equity theaters?
 Have you worked as an EMC?
 If you answered “yes” to all three, you’re on the right track and may be ready to join.
 If not, I’d recommend building your professional theater credits so that your foundation can speak for itself in résumé submissions.